Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: Main Results

-Secondly, it is often hard to guarantee the boundedness of $\mu_{i,t}$ in algorithm (\ref{24}), as in algorithm (\ref{23}).
-To hinder the increase of a parameter or bound it, a quintessential method is to append some penalty functions or terms \cite{yuan2017adaptive,bertsekas2003convex,boyd2004convex,ruszczynski2006nonlinear}, inspired by which an additional penalty term is designed to be incorporated into the update of $\mu_{i,t+1}$ in order to impede the growth of $\mu_{i,t}$, that is,
+Secondly, there is no guarantee on the boundedness of $\mu_{i,t}$ in algorithm (\ref{24}), as in algorithm (\ref{23}).
+To hinder the increase of a parameter, a quintessential method is to append some penalty function or term \cite{yuan2017adaptive,bertsekas2003convex,boyd2004convex,ruszczynski2006nonlinear}, inspired by which an additional penalty term is designed and incorporated into the update of $\mu_{i,t+1}$ in order to impede the growth of $\mu_{i,t}$, that is,

 where $\beta_t$ is a stepsize to be determined.
-Note that there is another method to handle the boundedness of $\mu_{i,t}$, that is, performing projections on some bounded set $M_i$ for agent $i$, instead of on $\mathbb{R}_+^m$, when updating $\mu_{i,t}$ at each time slot, as done in \cite{chang2014distributed,zhu2012distributed}, but the computation of the set $M_i$ is usually difficult or requires global information of the network.
+Note that there is another method to handle the boundedness of $\mu_{i,t}$, that is, performing projections on some bounded set $M_i$ for agent $i$, instead of on $\mathbb{R}_+^m$, when updating $\mu_{i,t}$ at each time slot, as done in \cite{chang2014distributed,mateos2017distributed,li2019distributed4,zhu2012distributed}.
+However, the computation of the set $M_i$ is usually difficult and computationally expensive for distributed online optimization.

-At this stage, the proposed algorithm in this paper is summarized in Algorithm 1, called distributed online primal-dual push-sum algorithm.
+The proposed algorithm in this paper is summarized in Algorithm 1.

 With the above preparations, it is now ready to present the main results of this paper.